gilatb/jay-query/README.md

 ## Getting started

-To install the required dependencies run `npm install`.
+To install the required dependencies run `npm install && bower install`.

 Now you can run the `gulp` command from the project folder: this will open the browser on `index.html`, and automagically reload the page any time you modify a js, html, or css file (if you want to disable automatic syncing, you can do it from the control panel at `http://localhost:3001/sync-options`).